Color Rush Summary

-At his new school, Yeon Soo is overwhelmed when he meets his classmate Yoo Han, who just happens to be his probe.
-Whenever Yoo Han appears around him, Yeon Soo can see all the vivid and vibrant colours in his surroundings.
-Unfortunately, the colours fade away as soon as Yoo Han is gone and his vision returns to a bleak monochromatic palette.
+Yeon Soo begins the first day at his new school.
+He is overwhelmed upon meeting his classmate Yoo Han, who just happens to be his probe.
+When Yoo Han appears around him, Yeon Soo experiences a “colour rush” phenomenon.
+He sees all the vivid and vibrant colours in his surroundings.
+Unfortunately, the colours fade away as soon as Yoo Han is gone.
+His vision instantly returns to a bleak monochromatic palette.

-Yeon Soo tries to avoid Yoo Han, out of fear for the psychological repercussions if he gets too attached to his probe.
-However, the flirtatious Yoo Han takes an immediate interest in his new classmate, finding him handsome and intriguing.
+Yeon Soo tries to avoid Yoo Han, fearing the psychological repercussions of getting too attached to his probe.
+However, the flirtatious Yoo Han develops a curious interest in his new classmate, finding him handsome and intriguing.
 Yoo Han is determined to spend time with Yeon Soo, showing him different facets of the colourful world around him.

 Watch Color Rush Trailer